Sarah Heffron Advisory & Consulting

 The right structure isn't just how you fix what's broken.
 It's how you capture what's possible.

 When complexity has outpaced execution, the instinct is to act.
-And when a major opportunity arrives, such as AI, the instinct is the same: reorganise, hire, invest, launch a programme.
+And when a major opportunity arrives, whether that's a scaling inflection point, an AI transformation, or a strategic pivot, the instinct is the same: reorganise, hire, invest, launch a programme.

 These can be the right answer.
 But without diagnosis first, they're more likely to treat the symptoms than the cause.